 In 2020, June 20th marks the Summer Solstice, the day of the year when the Sun reaches the Tropic of Cancer, its highest point in the Northern Hemisphere.
 The day of the Summer Solstice is also the longest day of the year for those of us living north of the Equator.
 Modern calendars refer to this day as the first day of summer, though ancient reckoning actually viewed May 1 as the beginning of summer, and the Solstice as “Midsummer,” the halfway point of the season.
 Which actually makes a lot of sense.
 Here’s why:

 Because the Solstice marks not only the Sun’s greatest potency, as well as the turning point at which the length of days begins to wane, this older viewpoint does make sense.
 After all, most Americans consider Memorial Day to be the unofficial start of summer, and Labor Day the unofficial end.
 Both days fall about three weeks earlier than the astronomical dates that mark the passage of the seasons.

 Midsummer Traditions – Let’s Celebrate!

 Because summer is a great time for a party, Midsummer has long been a time of revelry.
-The early church capitalized on this by creating the feast of St. John the Baptist on June 24, six months before Christmas, to coincide with Midsummer (according to the Gospel of Luke, John the Baptist was born six months before his cousin, Jesus).
+The early church capitalized on this by creating the feast of St. John the Baptist on June 24, six months before Christmas, to coincide with Midsummer (according to the Gospel of Luke, John the Baptist was born six months before his cousin, Jesus, which is why this is a fixed date on the 24th).
 Many of the traditional festivities associated with St. John’s feast day were held the night before, on June 23, or St. John’s Eve.